 Pushing an industry that relies on pesticides to give up toxic neonics was not easy!
 Despite the vast scientific evidence, retailers only removed the pesticides from their shelves after our members took action.
 By signing petitions, delivering letters, making phone calls and showing up in person at retail stores to demand change, more than half million people made their voices heard, and the garden industry began to take steps to protect pollinators.

-With the pressure from our members, retailers like Home Depot, Kroger, Lowe’s, Costco, Walmart and True Value have pulled these bee-killing pesticides from their shelves and urged their suppliers to limit the use of the products.
+With the pressure from our members, retailers like Home Depot, Costco, Kroger, True Value Hardware, Walmart, ALDI and Rite Aid have pulled these bee-killing pesticides from their shelves and urged their suppliers to limit the use of the products.
 Our members asked for a real and lasting commitment to save the bees, and their voices were heard.

 But Friends of the Earth is not done yet; while more than 140 garden retailers, nurseries and landscaping companies, including the two largest home improvement retailers in the world, have taken action, bees and other pollinators are still in danger from neonics.
 We need people like you to take action on this issue and help save pollinators.
 Top retail chains have yet to pull these products from their shelves and we need your voice to join the chorus of consumers calling for change!